This post may contain affiliate links. Read my full disclosure policy.

 Stir to incorporate.

-Let sit for 10 minutes to let the flax and chia seeds soak up the liquid and begin to bind it all together.
+Let sit for a few minutes to let the flax and chia seeds soak up the liquid and begin to bind it all together.

 Dump the mixture onto a lined standard-sized (18 x13 inch) baking sheet.
 (Oiled parchment works well too.)